 - You may send a flag sponsorship form anytime, and your flag will go up on the next patriotic holiday.

 - The $60 donation amount does not change based on when you sponsor a flag.
-For example, the donation is $60 even if you choose to sponsor a flag at the end of the Sponsorship Year just for Labor Day.
+For example, the donation is $60 even if you choose to sponsor a flag at the end of the Sponsorship Year just for Veterans Day.